ucan-wg/awake/README.md

 AWAKE proceeds in one connection step, four communication rounds, and an OPTIONAL disconnection:

-1. Both parties subscribe to a well-known channel
+0. Both parties subscribe to a well-known channel
-2. Requestor broadcasts intent
+1. Requestor broadcasts intent
     * a.
 Temporary DID
     * b.
 Provider authorization criteria
-3. Authorize Provider
+2. Authorize Provider
     * a.
-Provider securely proves that they have sufficient rights
+Provider transmits a session key via asymmetric key exchange
     * b.
-Provider transmits a session key via asymmetric key exchange
+Provider securely proves that they have sufficient rights
-4. Authorize Requestor
+3. Authorize Requestor
     * a.
 Requestor sends an MLS connection request with their actual DID
     * b.
 Requestor sends instance validation (e.g. UCAN or out-of-band PIN)
-5. Secure session messages (zero or more rounds) via MLS
+4. Secure session messages (zero or more rounds) via MLS

 ```mermaid
 sequenceDiagram